cylc/cylc-admin/docs/cylc-8-architecture.md

-We have decided __not__ to port the existing Cylc GUIs to PyGObject (the successor to PyGTK) because _there is strong demand for a new architecture that supports an in-browser web GUI and integration with site identity management systems._ This is (necessarily) more complicated but it will enable us to:
+We have decided __not__ to port the existing Cylc GUIs to PyGObject (the successor to PyGTK) because _there is strong demand for a new architecture that supports an in-browser web GUI and integration with site identity management systems._ The full web architecture is (necessarily) more complicated, but it is more powerful.
+It will enable us to:
 1. Provide a single point of access to many Cylc workflows on a pool of servers.
 1. Run and interact with workflows via a web browser, without requiring:
     - a Cylc installation on the front-end (browser) platform